bwgraves/doc-scrape-challenge/md/permit_tls_clientcerts.md

-# permit_tls_clientcerts Permit the request when the remote SMTP client certificate
+# permit_tls_clientcerts undefined; Permit the request when the remote SMTP client certificate
 fingerprint or public key fingerprint (Postfix 2.9 and later) is listed in $relay_clientcerts.
 The fingerprint digest algorithm is configurable via the